monarc-project/MonarcAppBO/README.md

 Change Sql Mode in my.cnf:

     sql-mode = MYSQL40

+There is 2 databases:
+* monarc_common contain models and data create by smile.
-Symbolics links
+* monarc_master contain all user and authentication information Symbolics links
 ---------------

+The project is splited on 2 parts :
+* an Api in charge of retrieve data
+* an interface to display data

+The Api is not direct modules of the project but libraries.
+You must create modules with symbolics link to libraries

 Create 2 symbolics links at project root:

     mkdir module